nuces-isb-past-papers/fsc-past-papers/README.md

 ![image](https://github.com/nuces-isb-past-papers/fsc-past-papers/assets/88581241/09a28b43-1f9c-4037-9ecb-dff3ad324cc0)

-Go to relevant location in your repository
+Go to relevant location in your repository.
+Rename the past past paper file as `Subject Sessional#/Final (Fall/Summer/Spring-20XX).pdf` i.e. `NLP Sessional-I (Fall-2023).pdf`

 Then upload your file or folder there: